StefaniakChristopher/pollerplace/README.md

 ----------------------------------------
 MAIN FUNCTIONALITY

-There is a login page and signup page in which users can enter the following infromation:
+There is a login page and signup page in which users can enter the following information:

 Login Page:
 - Email